How Bad Is It If I Forget to Floss?

 People who wear braces: It is challenging to clean the teeth spaces between braces with standard string dental floss.
 A water flosser can easily slide between these areas and remove bacteria and minimize the risk of any possible infection.

-People who are good with technology: Using a cordless waterpik can be more convenient for some users than string flossing.
+People who are good with technology: Using a cordless water flosser can be more convenient for some users than string flossing.

 People who have had negative experiences with string dental floss: A water flosser may provide a more comfortable experience for you, especially if you have sensitive gums or teeth.